-Robin joined the RDC in August 2016.
+Robin joined the RDC in 2016.

 He is a Professor of Economics with extensive experience in competition and regulation.
 He is Pro-Vice-Chancellor (International) at the University of Birmingham.
 Prior to that, he was Pro-Vice-Chancellor and Executive Dean of the Business School at the University of Exeter, and Professor of Economics.
-His area of academic expertise is industrial organization in general, and in particular the economics of regulation and competition.
-He is a fellow of the Centre for Economic Policy Research, and a companion of the Chartered Management Institute.
+His area of academic expertise is industrial organization in general and, in particular, the economics of regulation and competition.
+He is a fellow of the Centre for Economic Policy Research and a companion of the Chartered Management Institute.

 Philip joined the RDC in 2016.

 Philip is a competition lawyer with over 30 years’ experience in advising corporates and governments, particularly on fast-moving consumer markets and agency decision-making.

 Dame Elizabeth Neville

-She joined the RDC in 2013.
+Elizabeth joined the RDC in 2013.

 Currently, she is a lay member of the Code Adjudication Panel for the Phone-Paid Services Authority, a member of the Determinations Panel for The Pensions Regulator and an independent adjudicator at Companies House.
 She is also a non-executive member of the board of The Insolvency Service.

 Malcolm joined the RDC in August 2016.

 He was a partner at Slaughter and May specialising in competition matters for over 25 years until his retirement in 2009.
-Since 2009 he has been a Panel member of the Competition and Markets Authority (formerly the Competition Commission).
-He was a non-executive director of the Cambridge University Hospitals NHS Trust from 2010 to 2012, and a director of the Solicitors Regulation Authority from 2009 to 2013.
-Since 2012 he has been a member of the Conduct Committee and Chair of the Case Management Committee of the Financial Reporting Council.
+Since 2009, he has been a Panel member of the Competition and Markets Authority (formerly the Competition Commission).
+He was a non-executive director of the Cambridge University Hospitals NHS Trust from 2010 to 2012 and a director of the Solicitors Regulation Authority from 2009 to 2013.
+Since 2012, he has been a member of the Conduct Committee and Chair of the Case Management Committee of the Financial Reporting Council.

-Caroline joined the RDC in July 2015.
+Caroline joined the RDC in 2015.

 She is a chartered accountant with 20 years’ experience in insurance and investment management gained during her executive career in finance and audit.

 Caroline has previously been UK Chief Financial Officer for RSA.
-Prior to this she held a number of senior finance roles at Aviva after spending the first 12 years of her career at KPMG, where she qualified as a chartered accountant in 1984.
-In June 2015 Caroline retired from her role as Group Chief Internal Auditor at RSA Group to develop her non-executive portfolio.
+Prior to this, she held a number of senior finance roles at Aviva after spending the first 12 years of her career at KPMG, where she qualified as a chartered accountant in 1984.
+In June 2015, Caroline retired from her role as Group Chief Internal Auditor at RSA Group to develop her non-executive portfolio.

 Caroline is also a member of the Payment Systems Regulator’s Enforcement Decisions Committee.

-She joined the RDC in 2013.
+Pauline joined the RDC in 2013.